Dripper: Token-Efficient Main HTML Extraction with a Lightweight LM: Introduction

 \section{Introduction}

-The World Wide Web forms the foundational data repository for modern AI, serving as the primary source for training corpora like C4~\citep{C4} and for building the knowledge graphs that power large-scale applications~\citep{applications}.
-The sheer scale of this resource is immense, with web archiving projects like Common Crawl~\citep{commoncrawl} preserving billions of new pages each month.
-This massive volume presents a fundamental challenge for data utilization: the raw, unstructured HTML must first be converted into high-quality, structured data.
-Accordingly, the development of robust and accurate content extraction techniques has become a critical prerequisite for a wide range of downstream information processing tasks~\citep{web2text}.
+The World Wide Web forms the foundational data repository for modern AI, serving as the primary source for training corpora like C4~\cite{C4} and for building the knowledge graphs that power large-scale applications~\cite{applications}.
+The scale of this resource is immense, with archiving initiatives like Common Crawl~\cite{commoncrawl} ingesting billions of new pages monthly.
+However, unlocking the value of this massive volume presents a formidable barrier: raw, unstructured HTML must be efficiently converted into high-quality, structured data.
+Consequently, the development of computationally efficient and scalable content extraction methodologies has become a critical prerequisite for the entire downstream information processing pipeline~\cite{web2text}.